-Our Lord spoke to the woman of Samaria about this matter:
+Our Lord spoke to the woman of Samaria:

-Jesus answered, and said unto her, Whosoever drinketh of this water shall thirst again; but whosoever drinketh of the water that I shall give him shall never thirst, but the water that I shall give him shall be in him a well of water springing up into everlasting life.
-The woman saith unto him, Sir, give me this water....
-(John 4:13-15)
+Jesus answered and said to her, "Whoever drinks of this water will thirst again, but whoever drinks of the water that I shall give him will never thirst.
+But the water that I shall give him will become in him a fountain of water springing up into everlasting life."
+The woman said to him, "Sir, give me this water..." -John 4:13-15

 She was thirsty.

-Our Lord stood on that great day of the feast in the temple and said, "If any man thirst, let him come unto me, and drink" (John 7:37).
+Are you?
+The Lord Jesus stood on that great day of the feast in the temple and said, "If anyone thirsts, let him come to Me and drink" (John 7:37).

-While I was pastor of Church of the Open Door we had a Thursday night Bible Study that was very successful because of the fact that we had so many people there who were thirsty-the new converts.
+While I was pastor of Church of the Open Door, we had a Thursday night Bible study that was very successful.
+Why?
+Because we had so many people there who were thirsty-the new converts.
 I enjoyed teaching them.
 The old saints-well, they had been filled up and nothing was running out, I guess.
-But the new ones, they were so thirsty!
+But the new ones were so thirsty.
 A couple told me one night, "We drive fifty miles every Thursday night, and we can hardly wait from one Thursday night to another."
 A lot of folk, though, had no trouble waiting.
-Our Lord said, "Blessed are they who do hunger and thirst after righteousness; for they shall be filled" (Matthew 5:6).
-I believe that thirsting is the experience of every new believer who goes three days in the wilderness without water.
+Our Lord said, "Blessed are those who hunger and thirst for righteousness, for they shall be filled" (Matthew 5:6).
+I believe thirsting is the experience of every new believer who goes three days in the wilderness without water.

-And, my friend, it might be well to go back to the Red Sea to determine if you really crossed it, to see whether you are redeemed.
+My friend, it might be well to go back to the Red Sea to determine if you really crossed it, to see whether you are redeemed.
 If you are God's child, you can't go through the wilderness of this world without water and not get thirsty.